J. R. Clynes

 John Robert Clynes (27 March 1869 – 23 October 1949) was a British trade unionist and Labour Party politician.
 He was a Member of Parliament (MP) for 35 years, and as Leader of the Labour Party (1921–1922), led the party in its breakthrough at the 1922 general election.

-He was the first Englishman to serve as leader of the Labour Party.
+He was the first English-born politician to serve as Leader of the Labour Party.

 Early life

 The son of an Irish labourer named Patrick Clynes, he was born in Oldham, Lancashire, and began working in a local cotton mill when he was ten years old.
 Aged sixteen, he wrote a series of articles about child labour in the textile industry, and the following year he helped form the Piercers' Union.
 He was mainly self-educated, although he went to night school after his day's work in the mill.
-His first book was a dictionary and then, by careful saving of coppers, he bought a Bible, Shakespeare's plays, and Bacon's essays.
-Later in life, he would amaze colleagues in meetings and in parliamentary debates by quoting verbatim from the Bible, Shakespeare, Milton and Ruskin.
+His first book was a dictionary and then, by careful saving of coppers, he bought a Bible, William Shakespeare's plays, and Francis Bacon's essays.
+Later in life, he would amaze colleagues in meetings and in parliamentary debates by quoting verbatim from the Bible, Shakespeare, John Milton and John Ruskin.
 He married Mary Elizabeth Harper, a mill worker, in 1893.